In interview with Sheffield band Cellar Door Moon Crow

 PG: Yeah, that’s an old analogue 8-bit drum machine and it does give you that old-school 80s hip-hop sound, which we’ve really enjoyed messing around with.

 What influenced that?

-TG: Tim, who does sound for us, hooked us up the drum machine.
+TG: Tim, who does sound for us, hooked us up with the drum machine.
 He’d been watching where we’d been going with the sound and suggested it.

 PG: I think it’s part of going back to the two-piece.
 When we first started going out on the road together, it was literally just drums and guitar, but as we started getting more gigs and experimenting further I ended up making a custom rig so I could play bass and guitar together.
-Tom’s got such a good skillset on piano, going back to his musical foundations really, so we brought that back out for a few songs and Tom would also be playing a bit of kick-drum while doing the keys.
+Tom’s got such a good skillset on piano, going back to his musical foundations, so we brought that back out for a few songs and Tom would also be playing a bit of kick-drum while doing the keys.
 The more we added, the fuller the sound became.
-Having our own studio meant we could remix songs and add bits in, so if you take our single ‘Shanghai’ for example, that’s got organ, piano, bass, drums, four-part harmonies, etc. We create it first then work out how to do it live afterwards.
+Having our own studio meant we could remix songs and add bits in, so if you take our single ‘Shanghai’, for example, that’s got organ, piano, bass, drums, four-part harmonies, etc. We create first then work out how to do it live afterwards.

 PG: It’s a 14-track album, so there’s a fair mixture on there.
-Some of them, like ‘Shanghai’, are based specifically on a personal experience – a business trip to China, seeing this mad city, going out to slap-up meals but rushing back to the hotel so you can FaceTime your kid back home.
+Some of them, like ‘Shanghai’, are based specifically on a personal experience: a business trip to China, seeing this mad city, going out to slap-up meals but rushing back to the hotel so you can FaceTime your kid back home.
 I guess it’s a bit about being true to yourself and putting family first.

 Family first is obviously something important to you both, having constantly been in bands together since you were young.
 Surely you must clash sometimes, even just from a creative perspective?